-Seismic Performance of Porcelain Insulators at Substations
+Seismic Performance of Porcelain at Substations

 It is also better understood these days that the insulator is but one component in a complex array that makes up any device found in a substation.
 Therefore, the entire device needs to be evaluated.
 For example, insulators are often mounted on concrete or steel structures and support the actual equipment while bushings are typically found at the top of equipment.
 The response of equipment and its sub-components to input frequencies will therefore depend on these and other factors.
+This edited past contribution to INMR by Patrick T. Maloney, Chief Engineer at PPC Insulators, explained the forces resulting from seismic activity with specific reference to porcelain insulators and proposed how their performance can be optimized for such risk.

 When the natural frequency of a piece of equipment closely matches input frequency, resonance occurs thus amplifying resulting dynamic motion and acceleration response.
 The Required Response Spectrum (RRS) simulates amplitudes, frequencies and energy in typical seismic events.
 Equipment having 1.1 to 8 Hz natural frequencies is most closely covered in the RRS.